top of page

 Panels - Top to Bottom

-The Tropical South Pacific surface water temperature anomalies during the past 4 weeks from 10 July 2024 to 31 July 2024 (from to bottom in the graphic below).
+The Tropical South Pacific surface water temperature anomalies during the past 4 weeks from18 December 2024 to 08 January 2025 (from to bottom in the graphic below).

 The yellow to red colors denote above normal warm water temperatures, the blue colors are the colder than normal surface water - dark blue shows areas of much below normal.

-As noted in the time series below (from top to bottom), during the past 4-week from 21 August 2024 to 11 September 2024 - the area of cooler than normal surface water (blue colors in top panel) has not enlarged or strengthened due to the lack of upwelling of the colder than normal subsurface water below.
+As noted in the time series below (from top to bottom), during the past 4-weeks rom18 December 2024 to 08 January 2025 - the area of cooler than normal surface water (blue colors in top panel) has intensified somewhat in the Central portion of the Equatorial Pacific - but at the same time it has actually modified and warmed in the Eastern area.

 An ocean temperature cycle typically persists for 2 or 3 months and then transitions to another cycle - such as transitioning from warming to cooling and then back to warming.

-GWO's 2-year prediction discusses changes that will occur into Junet of 2025.
+GWO's 2-year prediction discusses changes that will occur into January 2027.

 Find Out with GWO's 2-year ESNO prediction.